Changlang district: Demographics

 According to the 2011 census Changlang district has a population of 148,226, roughly equal to the nation of Saint Lucia.

 This gives it a ranking of 598th in India (out of a total of 640 districts).
 The district has a population density of 32 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 17.96%.
 Changlang has a sex ratio of 914 females for every 1000 males, and a literacy rate of 61.9%.
 Scheduled Tribes made up 36.3% of the district's population.

 The largest group in the state are the Chakma and Hajong who were settled in the region after their home in the Chittagong Hill Tracts was flooded by the Kaptai Dam.
 They make up around a one-third of the district's population.
-Another third is made up of tribal groups, namely Tangsa, Tutsa, Nocte, Chakma, Singpho, Gorkha and the Yobin.
+Another third is made up of tribal groups, namely Tangsa, Tutsa, Nocte, Chakma, Singpho,Galo, Gorkha and the Yobin.
 Sizeable communities of the Tibetans, and Bodo are also there.

 The Tibetan people are clustered at Choephelling Tibetan settlement in Miao, which was set up in 1976 hosts a population of 2200.